rsksmart/devportal/docs/05-dev-tools/hardhat.md

 sidebar_label: Hardhat
 title: Hardhat on Rootstock
 description: "How to get started with writing, deploying and testing smart contracts on Rootstock using Hardhat."
-tags: [hardhat, quick-start, developer tools, rootstock, ethereum, smart-contracts, get-started, how-to]
+tags: [hardhat, quick start, developer tools, rsk, rootstock, ethereum, dApps, smart contracts]
 ---

 [Hardhat](https://hardhat.org/docs) is an Ethereum development environment for developers.
 It's primarily used in the development of smart contracts for the Rootstock and EVM-compatible chains.